chiragarora0203/chiragarora0203/README.md

  👋 Hi , Chirag Arora

-To secure a challenging and dynamic role as a Data Analyst where I can utilize my technical skills and passion for Data Analyze and Data  Visualization .
-To Leverage my skills and experience to contribute the growth of organization.
-Motivated and analytical professional with experience in evaluating dashboards and developing KPI reports.
-Additional growing fluency in artificial intelligence and product life cycle analytics.
-Focused collaborator dedicated to interdisciplinary communication.

-My strong communication skills and attention to detail allow me to work in cross functional teams and provide valuable insights to drive strategic business decisions.
-I always try to evolve myself in terms of skills and knowledge.
-I am always on the lookout for new opportunities that can teach me something new and implement my pre-existing skills.

-📌 Highlighted expertise in:
- • SQL
- • Power Bi
- • Python Programming
- • Microsoft Excel
- • Data cleaning
- • Data Visualization
+Currently I am Looking intern or Job as a Devops or SRE in carrer . where I can apply my technical skills and passion for ensuring the reliability and performance of complex systems.
+I aim to contribute to the success of an organization by implementing best practices, driving automation, and continuously improving the availability and scalability of infra

+• Practical hands on - Linux , Python , Networking Fundamentals Git Hub

+• Containers / Containers Orchestration : Docker , Kubernetes Basics Knowledge

+• Cloud : AWS ( EC2 , S3 Bucket , Cloud Front , RDS , Autoscaling , ECS ), Microsoft Azure

+• Cl / CD : Jenkins Knowledge

+• Configure Management : Ansible Basics

+• Infrastructure Provising : Terraform Basics

+• Monitoring Tools : Cloud Watch , Grafana

+• Understanding in Agile Development Environment .

 Here are some ideas to get you started:

-- 🔭 I’m currently working on Data Analytics.
-- 🌱 I’m currently learning Machine Learning and Natural Language Processing.
-- 👯 I’m looking to collaborate on building communities and developing innovitive solutions with AI.
+- 👯 I’m looking for DevOps and SRE Jobs .
 - 🤔 I’m looking for help with learning more and collaboration.
-- 💬 Ask me about Data science, learning.
+- 💬 Ask me about DevOps ,and Infrastructure
 - 📫 How to reach me: chiragarora0203@gmail.com.
 - 😄 Pronouns: ...
 He/him.